-Welcome to the Social Work Bursary (SWB) guidance booklet for students.
+Welcome to the Social Work Bursary (SWB) guide for students.
+All the information you need to apply for your bursary is included in this guide.

 Postgraduate students can apply for a bursary from their first year of study and undergraduates from their second year of study.